Accelerating the Search for Superconductors Using Machine Learning: Acknowledgments

 \section{Acknowledgments}

 S.A. acknowledges JNCASR for a research fellowship.
 The authors thank Prof. Ram Seshadri for constructive suggestions and comments on manuscript.
 We thank Prof. A. Sundaresan and Prof. Ricardo Grau-Crespo for valuable discussions and insights.
+U.V.W. acknowledges support from J. C. Bose Grant (2025/0210) of ANRF, Government of India.